progilegui/ENVS-193DS_homework-03/README.md

 ## Data and file information

-Personal data in the data folder
+Personal data and images are in the data folder.
+Quarto and html file are in the code folder.

 ## Rendered Output